Brackenhill Tower is the only Scottish peel tower that now stands on English soil, in the heart of what was once "the debatable lands".

 |Brackenhill Tower||3 Nights||7 Nights|

-The rates detailed above are based on 10 occupants sharing Brackenhill Tower, for the indicated number of nights, on a self-catering basis, and apply to 2019 dates.
+The rates detailed above are based on 10 occupants sharing Brackenhill Tower, for the indicated number of nights, on a self-catering basis, and apply to 2019 and 2020 dates.

 |Jacobean Cottage||3 Nights||7 Nights|

-The rates detailed above are based on 6 occupants sharing the Jacobean Cottage, for the indicated number of nights, on a self-catering basis, and apply to 2019 dates.
+The rates detailed above are based on 6 occupants sharing the Jacobean Cottage, for the indicated number of nights, on a self-catering basis, and apply to 2019 and 2020 dates.

 Brackenhill sits right on the English/Scottish border and is just 6 miles from the romantic 'wedding capital' of Scotland, Gretna Green.
 Located 3 miles east of Longtown and approximately 10 miles north of the city of Carlisle, the tower is easily accessible.